-• 3 HIPAA Compliance Errors Practitioners May Be Making
+3 HIPAA Compliance Errors Therapists May Be Making

 The HHS audit identified several specific areas of weakness in providers’ HIPAA-compliance efforts—some of which you may recognize in your own practice.

 There are three HIPAA-compliance errors the audit revealed that practitioners can quickly and easily address.
-In fact, most practitioners will probably be able to fix these three oversights in about five minutes.
+(In fact, most practitioners will probably be able to fix these three oversights in about five minutes.)
+Also, for therapists considering trying out a fully integrated, HIPAA-compliant EHR, SimplePractice gives you everything you need to ensure HIPAA-compliant booking, billing, secure messaging, and telehealth.

 The audit exposed just how many providers have problems with their Notice of Privacy Practices (NPP).
 Only 2% of covered entities had an NPP that actually met all of the requirements of the law.
 A common area of noncompliance?
 Providers’ websites.